STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. important::

-   When building Boost using gcc please note that it is always a good idea to specify a ``cxxflags=-std=c++11`` command line argument to ``b2`` (``bjam``).
+   When building Boost using gcc, please note that it is always a good idea to specify a ``cxxflags=-std=c++11`` command line argument to ``b2`` (``bjam``).
-   Note however, that this is absolutely necessary when using gcc V5.2 and above.
+   Doint so is absolutely necessary when using gcc V5.2 and above.

 .. important::

    On Windows, depending on the installed versions of Visual Studio, you might also want to pass the correct toolset to the ``b2`` command depending on which version of the IDE you want to use.
 In addition, passing ``address-model=64`` is highly recommended.
-It might be also necessary to add command line argument ``--build-type=complete`` to the ``b2`` command on the Windows platform.
+It might also be necessary to add command line argument ``--build-type=complete`` to the ``b2`` command on the Windows platform.